 - Learn more about PPAL (opens in a new window)

-This Mad in America (MIA) forum hosts online parent support groups.
-A space where parents can exchange information and share experiences to foster a dialogue that goes beyond the predominant mainstream medical treatment model.
+These online parent support groups from Mad in America offer a space where parents can exchange information and share experiences to foster a dialogue that goes beyond the predominant mainstream medical treatment model.
+The moderated support groups last 90 minutes, and are designed to help parents feel less alone as they struggle to best help their children.

 - Learn more about the MIA Online Parent Support Groups (opens in a new window)